Paul Coutts: Bristol Rovers

 On 26 May 2021, Coutts agreed to join League Two club Bristol Rovers on a one-year deal from 1 July, linking up with former Fleetwood manager Joey Barton.
 On the eve of the new season, Coutts was announced as the new club captain.
 He made his debut for the club in the opening day defeat to Mansfield Town.
 Coutts was sent off in the 77th minute for an off-the-ball incident with Mansfield striker Danny Johnson with the latter going on to score a 96th-minute penalty to give his side a 2–1 victory.
-On 8 January 2022, Coutts opened his account for the club from the spot with the equaliser in a 2–1 FA Cup Third Round defeat to former club Peterborough United.
+On 8 January 2022, Coutts opened his account for the club from the spot with the equaliser in a 2–1 FA Cup third round defeat to former club Peterborough United.
 It was revealed in April 2022 that Coutts had earned a contract extension for the following season having appeared in 23 of the league matches across the season.
 In the penultimate game of the season, Coutts received a second straight red card of the season, again for violent conduct, in the 98th minute of a 4–3 victory over Rochdale, leading to Coutts being suspended for the final four matches of the season, rendering him unavailable for the play-offs should Rovers miss out on automatic promotion.
 Coutts' absence was not missed however as Rovers thrashed Scunthorpe United 7–0 to move into third place, promoted on goals scored.

 In October 2022, Coutts suffered an ankle injury in training that would rule him out until the new year.
+Having made a return to first-team action in December, a knee injury sustained in training in March 2023 proved worse than first feared and he was ruled out for the remainder of the season.
+Following the conclusion of the 2022–23 season, he was announced to have been offered a role as part of the Bristol Rovers coaching staff moving forward.
+He was released at the end of the season.